Consider your future in Intellectual Property law

 Going Further in IP

 Akron is one of only a few IP programs in the United States to offer an LL.M. in Intellectual Property.
-It's curriculum, also offered to J.D. students was recently tied for fifth in the nation (IDEA - The Intellectual Property Law Review, 2005).
 Recent law school graduates and experienced IP attorneys can obtain advanced training leading to the IP LL.M.
 Just like the J.D. program, LL.M. students can attend full-time or part-time.
 LL.M. students bring a practical perspective to law school classes while learning cutting-edge material from our internationally known IP Center.

 Your IP Career Takes Off Here